 Oh, he’s in there.

 Yeah.
 So, I mean the list, the laundry list of celebrities, and Mike Tyson, I think, right?
-So, what’s you know what is the celebrity brand and why is that an attractive factor?
+So, what is the celebrity brand, and why is that an attractive factor?

 So, let me speak to this for a moment.
 I like celebrity brands only because they get celebrities talking about cannabis, which gets the average person interested or on edge; in some way peak their interest.
 Peaked relative to cannabis.
 I want to reach people that may not have otherwise been reached.

 That’s right.
-So, all the folks during the middle of the day at home watching Ellen Degeneres.
+So, all the folks at home watching Ellen Degeneres during the middle of the day.
 Now she’s talking about, “hey.
 You’ve got to check this new product out.
-It’s really great.
-Me and my friend, Chelsea Handler, had a great weekend with my girlfriend or wife, Portia de Rossi, and now, all of a sudden, it’s a big celeb fest, and they’re all saying you should try this.
+It’s great.
+My friend, Chelsea Handler, had a great weekend with my girlfriend or wife, Portia de Rossi, and now, all of a sudden, it’s a big celebrity fest, and they’re all saying you should try this.
 That makes a difference.
 So, from my perspective, that helps the industry, but is it really about what brands are?
 No. I don’t think so.
 I have never been a fan of endorsements, and I’ve seen endorsements go bad in so many ways.
-David Beckham endorsed so many products that nobody even remembered what brands he really stood for.
+David Beckham endorsed so many products that nobody even remembered what brands he stood for.

-I used to live in Chicago, and basically, Michael Jordan, if you paid him, he would endorse anything, right?
+I lived in Chicago, and Michael Jordan, if you paid him, he would endorse anything, right?

 Exactly.
 And there’s that.
 And then I’m just trying to think off the top of my head what celebrity went off the deep end and took a brand with them.
 Multiple brands have experienced that, so, yeah, where they have [had] to distance themselves from the celebrity who’s created something, right?
 So tying a brand to one person is just, in my opinion, it’s a very risky business strategy.
 It may get you eyeballs initially, but at the end of the day, if it’s that person’s, that’s yeah.